-The seventh generation of the Lockheed Martin-developed Aegis Weapon System successfully completed extensive testing during two sea trials recently onboard the Navy's newest Aegis-equipped Arleigh Burke-class destroyer Pinckney (DDG 91).
-During these trials, critical data was collected to assess the performance of the Aegis Weapon System, including its new SPY-1D(V) radar, in a live, at-sea environment.
-The tests included radar tracking, Standard Missile-2 firing and gun firing exercises.
+The seventh generation of the Lockheed Martin-developed Aegis Weapon System -- offering enhanced capabilities in electronic warfare, littoral operations and remote mine reconnaissance -- successfully completed extensive testing during sea trials recently onboard the Navy's newest Aegis-equipped Arleigh Burke-class destroyer Chung-Hoon (DDG 93).

+During these trials, critical data was collected to assess the performance of the Aegis Weapon System, including its newest radar, SPY-1D(V), in a live, at-sea environment.
+The tests included two successful Standard Missile-2 firing and gun firing exercises.

-"These tests confirm the tremendous capability of the seventh generation of Aegis," said Fred P. Moosally, president of Lockheed Martin's Maritime Systems & Sensors unit.
-"By working side-by-side with our Navy customer and the shipbuilder, we are providing the crew of Pinckney with unmatched capability along with the benefits of a totally COTS-based computing environment."
+"These sea trials confirmed the constantly-evolving capability of the Aegis Weapon System," said Fred P. Moosally, president of Lockheed Martin's Maritime Systems & Sensors unit.
+"We worked closely with our Navy customer and the shipbuilder to provide the crew of Chung-Hoon with the very best integrated warfare system."

 The SPY-1D(V) radar system is part of the seventh generation of the Aegis Weapon System.
-The new radar adds the capability to operate more effectively in littoral environments with automatic adaptive radar mode control as well as a more sophisticated ability to defeat electronic countermeasures.
+The radar adds the capability to operate more effectively in littoral environments, with automatic adaptive radar mode control as well as a more sophisticated ability to defeat electronic countermeasures.